 36. Kiro Gligorov, President of Macedonia - 1995

-37. JosƩ Marƭa Aznar, Spanish politician and former Prime Minister - 1995 (armored vehicle and the failures of the attackers were decisive)
+37. José María Aznar, Spanish politician and former Prime Minister - 1995 (armored vehicle and attackers' failures were decisive).

-39. Eduard Shevarnadze, President of Georgia - 1998 (Armored vehicle was decisive)
+39. Eduard Shevardnadze, President of Georgia - 1998 (armored vehicle was decisive)

 41. Hamid Karzai, President of Afghanistan - 2002 (firearms were decisive)